 iv) Writing extramural grants

-v) Contribution to the outreach and service functions of CALS
+v) Contribution to our outreach and service functions

 vi) Promoting an inclusive and diverse climate within our campus and associated communities